-Best ArrayList Class examples in java| java array list tutorial
+Best ArrayList Class examples in Java tutorial

-This tutorial explains ArrayList basics in java and features and the top best examples.
+This tutorial explains ArrayList basics in Java and features and the top best examples.

 It stores the collection of objects in the order of insertion.
 ArrayList stores the object and grows the size of the list dynamically.
 Due to this, the array list is a resizable array. whereas an array is static once assigned the values, the size is fixed.